ThePoopSmeeth/FirstTest/README.md

 # FirstTest
-First test to get the hang of
+First test to get the hang of source control and cmd line commits